Spectral invariants of the Stokes problem: Introduction

-An interesting question, which is similar to the famous Kac question for the Dirichlet-Laplacian (see \cite{Kac}, \cite{Lo} or \cite{We1} ), is ``can one hear the shape of the domain of a Stokes flow by hearing the pitches of its vibration)?''
+For the Stokes equations, one of the most important problems is to study the geometry of the flow region from the physical quantities of the flow, because the geometric properties reflect the true behavior of the flow.
+An interesting question, which is similar to the famous Kac question for the Dirichlet-Laplacian (see \cite{Kac}, \cite{Lo} or \cite{We1} ), is: ``can one hear the shape of a Stokes flow region by hearing the pitches (or frequencies) of its vibration?''
+More precisely, for a Stokes flow region, one slaps the fluid of the flow region, and then listening to (i.e., measuring) the vibration frequencies of the flow.
+Can one determine the shape (or the geometric quantities) of the flow region?